kosl/ihipp-examples/docs/week5.md

 }
 ```

-You can see that the input parameters for the kernel ```vector_add``` are defined in a function like manner and that the index ```i``` defined inside thge kernel represents the global thread index.
+You can see that the input parameters for the kernel ```vector_add``` are defined in a function like manner and that the index ```i``` defined inside the kernel represents the global thread index.
 In that way the kernel sums the vector components in parallel (keep in mind that this is true if enough resources on the GPU are available): for every component addition there's a thread which takes care of the computing task, while the ```if``` clause makes sure that the calculations are done only within the vector size.
 We will see in the next step how the kernel is called and the parameters or variables must be defined.

 For the same task we can use an OpenCL kernel instead: